 2019: The Future of Learning – Boma NZ Education Fellows presentation

 Awards, fellowships and scholarships

 2017: Ara Excellence in Teaching & Learning Award

-I firmly believe that education is about much more than remembering information and passing tests.
-It’s about social awareness.
+I firmly believe that education is about much more than studying set topics and passing tests.
+It’s about relationships.
+It’s about social impact.
 It’s about equity.
-It’s about equipping ourselves, educators and students both, with the tools and the mindsets that we need to shape a future that could barrel into destructive and inequitable paradigms if we don’t think broadly and deeply.
+It’s about connecting with our identities and leaning into complexity to equip ourselves, educators and students both, with the knowledge, tools and mindsets needed to live into an exponentially changing future.